koalazak/rest980/README.md

 #rest980
-[dorita980](https://github.com/koalazak/dorita980) REST interface to control your iRobot Roomba 980 via local server on your lan.
+rest980 create a http server to map all [dorita980](https://github.com/koalazak/dorita980) methods in a REST API to control your iRobot Roomba 980.

-See [dorita980](https://github.com/koalazak/dorita980) for more information and instructions to get your blid and password.
+See [dorita980](https://github.com/koalazak/dorita980) for more information and instructions about how to get your robot blid and password.

 ## Install
 ```bash